Refaltor77/CopperVanillaMods/README.md

 # CopperCraft Plugin v1.0.0

-The **CopperCraft** plugin is a fantastic addition to your PocketMine-MP server, introducing copper, complete with tools and armor.
+The **CopperCraft** plugin is a fantastic (hehe) addition to your PocketMine-MP server, introducing copper, complete with tools and armor.
 This plugin is designed for PocketMine-MP version 5.0.0.

 ![CopperCraft Preview](imgs/craft_copper_pickaxe.png)